ToniestTony/jt_lib/README.md

 * Download the jt_lib9.js file (and index.html if you want a template)
 * Link your jt_lib9.js file in your html file with "<script src="jt_lib9.js"></script>" after the body
 * **That's it!**

+The jt_lib is free to use for both commercial and non-commercial projects, just be sure to put it in the credits!